top of page

 Fr Billy Swan

-As we listen again to the stories of the Last Supper, the trial of Jesus, his condemnation, his crucifixion and resurrection, there is a power that absorbs us into them.
-In the drama that unfolds, we see that we are not spectators but active participants who have been written into the play.
-Compare for example the family who share a meal before a member emigrates to Australia the following day - the emotions of everyone present and the words of Jesus ‘My friends I shall not be with you much longer’ (Jn.
-13:33).
 Consider the anguish of someone who faces major surgery in the morning or someone who gets on board a rubber dingy about to cross the sea and the words of Jesus ‘My soul is sorrowful to the point of death’ (Matt.
 26:38).
-Or think of the experience of someone condemned to death or prison for something they didn’t do and how the cowardly Pilate washed his hands as he condemned an innocent man.
+Or think of the experience of someone condemned to death or to prison for something they didn’t do and how the cowardly Pilate washed his hands as he condemned an innocent man.
 Think for a moment of a family around the bed of a loved one who is dying and the experience of Mary and the others at the foot of the cross.
-Think of those who have suffered terrible losses in their lives but have found meaning and hope in their faith in the resurrection, finding the strength in that faith to keep living, despite everything.
-The list goes on and on.
+Think of those who have suffered terrible losses in their lives but have found meaning and hope in their faith in the resurrection, finding the strength in that faith to keep going, despite everything.

-Maybe you can recognise yourself in some of these examples - perhaps in all of them.
+Maybe you can recognise yourself in some of these examples - or perhaps in all of them.
 If you can, do not be surprised for this is the drama of the Gospel that invites us to move from ‘following him at a distance’ (Matt.
 26:58) to being active participants in the dramatic events of Holy Week that contain the full drama of human existence that needs saving.

 bottom of page